Community Support Volunteer

 Age UK West Sussex and Brighton & Hove

-Age UK West Sussex, Brighton and Hove enables older people to Love Later Life.
-Our aims are to promote the well-being of all older people, to make later life a fulfilling and enjoyable experience and to enable people to flourish.
-We deliver a range of services and activities to meet older people’s needs.
+Age UK West Sussex, Brighton and Hove enable older people to Love Later Life.
+Our aims are to promote the wellbeing of all older people; to make life a fulfilling and enjoyable experience and to enable people to flourish.

-Your role will be to provide short term, practical support to vulnerable older people - including those recently discharged from hospital.
-Support may include:
+You will be supporting older people through weekly visits to their home.
+The role involves providing short term practical support to vulnerable adults including those recently discharged from hospital.

-Some of the older people may require additional support for tasks that involve sending emails or accessing a website which volunteers can be trained to provide.
+- Some clients many require additional support for tasks such as digital inclusion which volunteers can be trained to provide.

-We are looking for people to volunteer in various parts of West Sussex.
-You will be matched with someone who lives within a distance you are able to travel.
+We are looking for people to volunteer across the whole of West Sussex.
+You will be matched with someone who lives within the Adur and Worthing areas.

 - A kind, empathetic and patient nature.

-- An understanding of the importance of confidentiality in informal settings.
+- An understanding of the need to observe confidentiality in informal settings.

-- Meeting others, having fun and a sense of fulfilment.
+- Meeting others, having fun and a sense of fulfillment.

 - If you are looking for a job we can give you some experience whether you have worked in this setting before or not.

-- We will train you so you will gain knowledge of working in a charity sector and that will help you in your search for a job.
+- We will train you so you will gain knowledge of working in the charity sector that will help in your search for a job and provide you with references.

 When do I need to be available?